xiangjunn/tp/docs/UserGuide.md

 * You must provide **at least one** of the optional _fields_.
 * The input values you provide will be used to update the existing values.
 * You can use `t/` to add a tag.
-* You can remove a specific tag by typing `dt/` followed by the tag name that you wish to remove.
+* You can remove a specific tag by typing `dt/` followed by the name of the tag that you wish to remove.
 * You can remove all existing tags of a contact by typing `dt/*`.
 * When editing tags, the tags to be deleted will be removed first, before new tags are added.